Takeout & Delivery

 More information is available from the Government of Yukon website.

-3 Creative Ways Restaurants Are Selling Alcohol To Go
+3 Creative Ideas for Selling Alcohol To Go

-With alcohol delivery served as a beacon of relief throughout the pandemic, many restaurants can still take full advantage of this revenue-driving opportunity in 2024 and beyond.
-From takeout cocktails to Champagne on demand, here are some of the creative ways that restaurants are using alcohol delivery to boost sales.
+While alcohol delivery served as a beacon of relief throughout the pandemic, many restaurants can still take full advantage of this revenue-driving opportunity in 2025 and beyond.
+Here are some of the creative ways that restaurants are using alcohol delivery to boost sales.

 1. Creative Food and Drink Pairings